0xM4hm0ud/CTF-Writeups/corCTF/Chainblock/README.md

 ```
 Nx is short-hand for Non-Executable stack.
 What this means is that the stack region of memory is not executable.
 So if there is perfectly valid code there, you can't execute it due to it's permissions.
 ```
 So we can't execute something on the stack.
 So what we need to do is ret2libc(return to libc) and execute a function from there.

 ## Exploit

 First of all we need to find the offset of the buffer overflow:
 I will do this in gdb:

+Create the pattern:
 <img src="Images/pattern.png" width="800" >

-Run the program an enter you pattern:
+Run the program and enter you pattern:
 <img src="Images/segfault.png" width="800" >

-we get an segmentation fault.
+We get an segmentation fault as you can see.

-Now we check the offset:
+Now we can check the offset:
 <img src="Images/offset.png" width="800" >

-We found the offset at 260.
+We found the offset at 264.